edwardoriordan/sass-attributes/README.md

 Sass-output-Javascript
 ======================

-Testing out passing informaion between sass and javascript by add sass functions to output values to a .js file
+Testing out passing informaion between sass and javascript by adding sass functions to output values to a .js file